mugwomp93/720x720_overlays/README.md

 I normally wouldn't upload anything that wasn't finished; however, I likely won't be completing these any time soon so I thought I would make them available in case anyone wants to use them.
 I'll update with additional and/or revised overlays as time and interest permit.

-*Note: I don't plan to upload anything that I wouldn't use myself, but be aware that there are a number of issues that still need to be resolved (mostly interactions between shadows and gridlines that need to be adjusted manually, but others as well).
+*Note 1: I don't plan to upload anything that I wouldn't use myself, but be aware that there are a number of issues that still need to be resolved (mostly interactions between shadows and gridlines that need to be adjusted manually, but others as well).
 I'll label final versions as such if and when I upload them.*

 # Contents
 1. [Game Boy](https://github.com/mugwomp93/720x720_overlays/tree/main#game-boy)